Project Brief Template for Clearer Team Alignment

 When a one-page brief is better than a fuller document

-Not every project needs a large planning document.
 In many cases, a one-page brief is stronger because it forces sharper selection.
 It asks the team to decide what the project really is before the document expands around edge cases and background detail.

 The danger is not being brief.
 The danger is being unclear.